jadecobra/python_tdd_exercises/DICTIONARIES.md

     # IndexError
     # KeyError
     ```
-- let's add an exception handler for the error like in [Exception Handling](./EXCEPTION_HANDLING.md)
+- let us add an exception handler for the error like in [Exception Handling](./EXCEPTION_HANDLING.md)
     ```python
         def test_dictionaries_raise_key_error_when_key_does_not_exist(self):
             a_dictionary = {